 Suppose you want to create a grammatically correct sentence from several columns of data for a mass mailing or format dates with text without affecting formulas that use those dates.
 To combine text with a date or time, use the TEXT function and the & (ampersand) operator.

 The TEXT function requires two arguments (that is, items between its parentheses).
 The first argument is a value, such as a date or a number.
 This value is converted to a text value.
 The second argument, format_text, is a special string that Excel recognizes and uses to display the converted text value in a format that you specify.
-In the example above, the date 6/5/10 is converted to text and then is displayed in two different formats: “d-mmm-yyyy” (resulting in 5-Jun-2010) and “mmmm d, yyyy.” (resulting in June 5, 2010).
+In the second and third examples, the dates in B3 and B4 are converted to text and then is displayed in two different formats: “d-mmm-yyyy” (resulting in June 4, 2010) and “mmmm d, yyyy.” (resulting in Jun-07- 2010).